Chirag060/Movie-Recommender-System-using-Python/README.md

 - **Exploring Other Similarity Metrics**: Experimenting with other similarity metrics, such as Pearson correlation, could provide insights into different aspects of movie similarity.

-## Project Structure

-Here’s the final structure of the GitHub repository for this project: